turingschool/lesson_plans/ruby_03-professional_rails_applications/the_pivot.markdown

 Before final delivery, and ideally before customer check-ins, you should have the following data pre-loaded in your marketplace:

-* At least 10 total businesses
+* At least 500 total businesses
-* At least 20 listings per business
+* At least 25 categories
-* At least 5 listing categories
+* At least 1,000 listings per category
-* 100 known customers
+* At least 500 known customers
+* At least 10 orders per customer
-* 2 business admins per business
+* 1 business admin per business (jmejia@turing.io)
-* 2 platform administrators
+* 1 platform administrators (jorge@turing.io)

 It creates a much stronger impression of your site if the data is plausible.
 We recommend creating a few "template" businesses that have real listings, then replicating those as needed.
 It's better to have "Taste of India 26" and "Taste of India 27" than "Lorem Ipsum" and "Tellus Domit".